richardcom/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 The book review will be deleted from the review list of the book according to the index of the book and the index of the review in the review list of the book.

+If other command is executed before the delete review command, then only the index corresponding to the book shown in the current book list will be valid.

+If the index is not in the currently shown book list, then an exception message will be shown.
 </div>

 Examples: